Luckydragon96/UPMSP-TWCT-Instances/README.md

 ## Usage

+The proposed BPC algorithm is implemented in C\# with ILOG CPLEX 12.8 serving as the LP solver.
+All tests are conducted on a computer with a 2.50 GHz IntelCoreTM i9-12900H processor running Microsoft Windows 11 and equipped with 16.0 GB of RAM.
+A time limit of one hour was imposed for each execution of the BPC algorithm.

 These instance files can be used for benchmarking algorithms and solving instances of the UPMSP-TWCT problem.

 ## Citation